Samuel-Dainton/portfolio-project-1/README.md

 The logo (class="logo" <a>) doesn't inherit the text color from the body so I had to define it in the class's css.

+The focus image for the hero image of the escapes page was targetting the wood background image at the bottom as well as the image and text.
+This was an easy fix, but for some reason moving the animation to focus on the img and text of the .wood-bg also changed the "top" property that kept the text positioned on the map correctly, so I had to go back and change all the "top" percentages for the map-text class and also all of the different media query break points.
+I also noticed that using the inspection tool was making it difficult to fix this as using a view percentage of anythign other than 100% would move the text.

 ### Solved Bugs